Dr Kathryn McIntosh

 Personal statement

-I am a research scientist and lecture in Pharmacology and cell signalling here in SIPBS.
-My research interests lie in the area of GPCRs, focussing on Proteinase activated receptors (PARs).
+I am a Immuno-pharmacology lecturer in SIPBS teaching actively across both disciplines.
+I am the year 4 BMS lead, NSS champion and deputy PGT director.
+My research interests lie in the role of PAR2 signalling and inhibition in chronic inflammation.
+I also have an ongoing research interest in the role of NFkB and CXCL12 within breast cancer associated fibroblasts.
+My research entails in vitro cellular studies in signalling, trafficking and drug design.
 In particular I am interested in the pharmacology of PAR2 and its pathophysiological role in inflammatory disease.
-Specifically investigating chronic inflammatory disorders such as rheumatoid arthritis and latterly the role of PAR2 in cancer, looking at prostate and breast cancer cell models.
+Specifically investigating chronic inflammatory disorders such as rheumatoid arthritis.
+I also evaluate the role of CXCL12 and the NFkB pathway in the tumour microenvironment, looking specifically at cancer-associated fibroblasts. .
 I have been working on novel small molecule modulators of PAR2 in collaboration with Dr Craig Jamieson from Pure and Applied Chemistry.
+I collaborate with Professor Valerie Speirs from the University of Aberdeen and with Dr Anne Crilly from the University of the West of Scotland.
+My educational research lies in the area of student engagement, inclusive teaching practices and exploring tools to support diverse learners.
 Our group consists of 3 PhD students, working in different areas of cell Signalling, as part of the Cellular basis of disease group within SIPBS.
-I am co-head of the Research committee here in SIPBS and as such regularly sit on the Research and knowledge exchange management meetings.
-I am also part of the University wide research committee.
+I was previously head of the PGR Research committee here in SIPBS and as such sat on the Research and knowledge exchange management meetings.
+I currently sit on the student-staff liaison committee, the faculty learning enhancement committee, BMS teaching committee and the senior leadership team committee.

 Back to staff profile